Membership Overview

 5. Create Linked Facilities for the Membership:

-How to create Membership Benefits with Linked Facilities
+Create Membership Benefits with Linked Facilities

 For specific examples of linked facilities you can create, refer to these simple guides: